johnsonpupuLin/SPlab_script/Human/README.md

 ## General Flow

 In general, the analysis is carried out in below order.
 There are different scripts in those directories.
+Moreover, the detailed instruction are written in scripts respectively.

 ### 1. pipeline